Glenwood House: The location where Ana Kriégel was murdered

 Glenwood House

-This image of Glenwood House was captured in April of 2017.
+This image of Glenwood House was captured in April 2017.

-The house was built at the beginning of the 1800s.
+The house was built in the early 1800s.
 It is a protected structure because it is considered to be of special interest from an architectural point of view.

 It was designed by English architect James Gandon, whose other works include the Four Courts and the Custom House in Dublin.